vocalstarfish/cassmap/README.md

 ## Usage

-### ActiveRecord Implementation
+### ActiveModel Implementation

-I'm aiming to be as compatible as possible with ActiveRecord in syntax, I do not believe this will be 100% possible
+I'm aiming to be as compatible as possible with ActiveRecord's in syntax, I do not believe this will be 100% possible

 In the simplest case, given a model that looks like this: